Artists

 The artist now lives and works in Palmerston North.

-Born in 1983 in Palmerston North, Daniel Dibble is the son of accomplished local artists Fran and Paul Dibble.
+Born in 1983 in Palmerston North, Dan Dibble is the son of accomplished local artists Fran and Paul Dibble.

-Daniel started working with bronze from the age of eight, when the Dibble foundry was located in the family's backyard.
-Over the years, Daniel has continued to assist at the foundry, and in 2022 mounted his first exhibition of bronze sculptures at Zimmerman Art Gallery.
+Dan started working with bronze from the age of eight, when the Dibble foundry was located in the family's backyard.
+Over the years, Dan continued to assist at the foundry, and in 2022 mounted his first exhibition of bronze sculptures at Zimmerman Art Gallery.

 Born in Christchurch in 1968, Brett a'Court is a full time artist.